An epoxy coating can bring out the best in the wooden bar top, especially the grain as it will shine.

 Judge the results and if another coat is needed, wait until the second coat is tacky before you begin.

-What is Roll & Tip Method of Applying Epoxy?
+What is the Roll & Tip Method of Applying Epoxy?

 This method is rather simple.